omab/django-social-auth/doc/configuration.rst

     import random
     SOCIAL_AUTH_DEFAULT_USERNAME = lambda: random.choice(['Darth Vader', 'Obi-Wan Kenobi', 'R2-D2', 'C-3PO', 'Yoda'])

-  in case your user layout needs to purify username on some weird way.
+  in case your user layout needs to purify usernames in some weird way.

-  Final user name will have a random UUID-generated suffix in case it's already taken.
+  The final user name will have a random UUID-generated suffix in case it's already taken.
 The UUID token max length can be changed with the setting::

     SOCIAL_AUTH_UUID_LENGTH = 16